cinchy-co/Documentation/data-syncs/supported-data-sync-sources/mongo-event.md

 ### Limitations

-In order to use change streams in MongoDB, there are a few requirements your environment must meet.
+To use change streams in MongoDB, there are a few requirements your environment must meet.

 * The database must be in a [replica set](https://docs.mongodb.com/manual/replication/) or [sharded cluster](https://docs.mongodb.com/manual/sharding/).
 * The database must use the [WiredTiger](https://docs.mongodb.com/manual/core/wiredtiger/#storage-wiredtiger) storage engine.